 9. Plan and Use Training and Desensitization Methods

 Traveling can be a bit stressful for cats.
-Training your cat to voluntarily go into the travel box and having a positive association with it will go a long way in building its confidence and comfort in it.
+Training your cat to voluntarily go into the travel box and having a positive association with it will go a long way in building their confidence and comfort in it.
 As a rule, the cat should get a reward for going into the travel box multiple times.
 Those rewards will help the cat feel more confident.

 10. Use Calming Supplements